velizarn/ruble-snippets/shorten-url/README.md

 shorten-url
 ============
-Shorten URL command for Aptana rubles
+Shorten URL command for Aptana rubles.

-This command creates shortened URLs using http://is.gd/ API Takes the input argument as an URL and sends it to clipboard
+This command creates shortened URLs using http://is.gd/ API.
+It takes the input argument as an URL and sends it to clipboard.

 http://is.gd/index.php
 http://is.gd/faq.php